nucypher/nucypher/README.md

 ----

-The NuCypher network provides accessible, intuitive, and extensible runtimes and interfaces for secrets management, secure data exchange, and secure computation.
+The NuCypher network provides accessible, intuitive, and extensible runtimes and interfaces for secrets management and dynamic access control.
 * Accessible - The network is permissionless and censorship-resistant.
 There are no gate-keepers and anyone can use it.
 * Intuitive - The network leverages the classic cryptological narrative of Alice and Bob